 Where to Eat in Monteverde, Costa Rica

-This area has a decent amount of food with lots of traditional Costa Rican places and other cuisines.
-Even though the area is touristic, it is not crazy expensive as you’d expect.
-You can still find good priced sodas (traditional Costa Rican restaurants) and a variety of other food.
+This area has a decent amount of food with lots of traditional Costa Rican places and other cuisines at decent prices.
 Here are our favorites.

 - Restaurante Sabor Tico: Best place for traditional Costa Rican food, not super expensive.
 Two locations in the plaza and by the soccer field.
-Dog friendly (outside, the one by the soccer field)
+Both excellent.

 - Orchid cafe: Great coffee, breakfast, brunch and lunch options.
 Delicious desserts and bread.
 One of our favorites.